 - Select the label you want to change (for example: Shipping label)

-- Select your file at Step 1: DYMO .label file -> option: or upload new label
+- Select your file at Step 1: DYMO .label file -> option: Upload new .label file

 - Select the file from your local system